snowplow/marketing-attribution-accelerator/content/_index.md

 #### What you will learn

-In approximately half a day (~5.5 hours) you can achieve the following:
+In an estimated minimum of half a day (~5.5 hours) you can achieve the following:

 - **Upload -** Upload some sample data
 - **Model -** Configure and run the snowplow-fractribution data model